AdWiser

 That “anonymous” thing is something good for Google because it prevents advertisers from identifying and contacting website owners in order to do business directly with them.
 Now it becomes harder to take the middle man (Google) out of the equation…

-6. Patricia Sarsfield Avatar
+6. Patricia Sarsfield says

 Hi Calin and all, that’s some great information thank you very much.